lxtGH/DecoupleSegNets/README.md

+## (New) Improved Version of DecoupleSegNet for Glass-like object segmentation EBLNet-ICCV-2021 code [link](https://github.com/hehao13/EBLNet) !!

+## (New)DecoupleSegNets are also verified to handle the segmentation cases where the boundaries are important for the task.
+We will release the related code and paper in this repo.

 ## (New) DecoupleSegNets are supported by the [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) which has better results !!!
 Thanks for their work!!!

-## (New)DecoupleSegNets are also verified to handle the segmentation cases where the boundaries are important for the task.
-We will release the related code and paper in this repo.

 # DecoupleSegNets
 This repo contains the the implementation of Our ECCV-2020 work: Improving Semantic Segmentation via Decoupled Body and Edge Supervision.